 Look into pre-approval before making an offer on a Miami property and talk to the appropriate mortgage lenders.
 You have a better chance for pre-approval if you have good credit score, money down, savings, along with steady employment.

 You cannot apply for a mortgage free of charge.
 This process often comes with fees.
 The prices will be higher if you decide to include private mortgage insurance.
 Save money and simplify the mortgage process by using a website such as better.com.

 Social Security Numbers

 Aventura: A coastal neighborhood that is well-connected to the many locations in Miami.
-This place has become a popular destination for people from the Northern states to visit during winter months.
+This place has become a popular destination for people from the Northern states to visit during the winter months.

 Brickell: Also known as the financial district, this is an area celebrated for its lively atmosphere and variety of businesses.
 When you live here, you have access to a full range of entertainment.

 Little Haiti: This is a neighborhood on the rise.
-It’s an ideal time to purchase a home here being that prices for real estate are slowly increasing as the area continues to be renovated and redesigned.
+It’s an ideal time to purchase a property here being that prices for real estate are slowly increasing as the area continues to be renovated and redesigned.

 Miami offers different modes of reliable public transportation.
 Some are free or have discounts.

 Metrorail: A 25-mile rail system running from north to south that includes a new line to the Miami International Airport.

 Metromover: Runs only in the downtown and Brickell area.
 It stops the most major locations sights, no ticket required.